Venni Vetti Vecci: Commercial performance

 Venni Vetti Vecci debuted and peaked at number three on the US Billboard 200 and at number one on the Top R&B/Hip-Hop Albums chart, selling 184,000 copies in its first week.
 It was eventually certified platinum by the Recording Industry Association of America (RIAA) on July 12, 1999.
-By November 2002, the album had sold 2 million copies worldwide.
+By November 2002, the album had sold over 1.8 million copies in the US and 2.5 million copies worldwide.

 Legacy

 Ja Rule became one of the biggest hip hop stars of the late 1990s, along with Jay-Z and DMX, whose respective albums Vol. 2...
 Hard Knock Life and It's Dark and Hell Is Hot gained notoriety and multi-platinum sales.
 Because of these albums, Ja Rule was able to tour with these artists as they formed a group titled Murder Inc., who fittingly signed to Murder Inc. and Def Jam.
 He was an opening act for them on their 1998 "Hard Knock Life" tour, along with Memphis Bleek.